prmr/JetUML/doc/functional/properties.md

 ## Scope

-The graph element properties feature concerns how domain-related stated of graph elements (nodes and edges) is captured, initialized, and made available to the rest of the application.
+The graph element properties feature concerns how the domain-related state of graph elements (nodes and edges) is captured, initialized, and made available to the rest of the application.

 ## Design